Byzantine economy: Economic and fiscal history

 Expenses again soared, when a massive Muslim army invaded the empire in 806, forcing Nikephoros I to pay a ransom of 50,000 gold coins and a yearly tribute of 30,000 gold coins.
 In order to impress the Caliph of Baghdad, Theophilos distributed 36,000 gold coins to the citizens of Baghdad, and in 838, he was forced to pay 100,000 gold dinars to the Caliph.
 The Byzantine economic recovery in the early 9th century can be seen by the fact that Emperor Theophilos was able to leave 7,000,000 nomismata/31.5 tonnes of gold in the imperial treasury for his successor in 842.
 After Theophilos' death his wife Theodora II continued his successful policies and even increased the imperial reserves to 7,848,000 nomismata.

 Around 850, the land and head taxes yielded an estimated 2,900,000 nomismata annually for the empire.
 Commerce during this period increased dramatically, therefore contributing 400,000 nomismata annually.
 The expenditures of the period were large, but manageable by the treasury.
 Approximately 1,400,000 nomismata went to the payroll of the army annually while other military costs took another 800,000 nomismata annually.
 Supporting the Byzantine bureaucracy needed 500,000 nomismata.
 Also, imperial largess cost the treasury 100,000 nomismata every year.
 All of these expenses meant that the Byzantine government had about 500,000 nomismata in surplus revenue each year, much more than in the 8th century.

 Unfortunately under their son Michael III the reserves dwindled to about 100,000 nomismata.
 However, under Basil I's prudent economic policies, the state quickly raised 4,300,000 nomismata, far more even than the empire's annual revenue of 3,300,000 nomismata.

-From the 10th century, however, until the end of the twelfth, the Byzantine Empire projected an image of wealth and luxury.
-Constantine V's reforms (c.
-765) marked the beginning of a revival that continued until 1204.
-The travelers who visited its capital were impressed by the wealth accumulated in Constantinople; riches that also served the state's diplomatic purposes as a means of propaganda, and a way to impress foreigners as well its own citizens.
-When Liutprand of Cremona was sent as an ambassador to the Byzantine capital in the 940s, he was overwhelmed by the imperial residence, the luxurious meals, and acrobatic entertainment.